On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Introduction

-Our proof exploits geometric properties of axis-parallel boxes and builds upon the upper bounds for Zarankiewicz's problem for intersection graphs of two families of axis-parallel boxes, obtained in~\cite{CH23} for intersections of points and boxes in $\Re^d$, and in~\cite{KellerS24} for intersections of two families of rectangles in $\Re^2$.
-In fact, a direct application of the result of~\cite{KellerS24} yields a weaker bound with $t^6$ instead of $t^2$.
-We improve the bound to $t^2$, and show that this is the best bound that can be obtained with the general strategy of~\cite{KellerS24}.
-However, we believe that the right dependence on $t$ is linear.
+Our proof exploits geometric properties of axis-parallel boxes and builds upon the upper bounds for Zarankiewicz's problem for intersection graphs of two families of axis-parallel boxes, obtained in~\cite{CH23} for intersections of points and boxes in $\Re^d$, in~\cite{KellerS24} for intersections of two families of rectangles in $\Re^2$, and in~\cite{COZ25,HMTS25} for intersections of families of horizontal and vertical segments in $\Re^2$.

 It is somewhat surprising that the power of $\log n$ in the bound does not depend on $r$.
 Showing this is the most complex part of our proof, which uses biclique covers~\cite{CES83} and a non-standard inductive argument.